eltociear/website/src/lib/posts/en/stuck-in-a-hard-place.md

 ### Use It Wisely

 The Canvas shines when participants engage in good faith.
-In **power-imbalanced situations** (e.g., communities vs. corporations), first establish fairness safeguards, like community veto power, as outlined in GGF's FPIC 2.0 protocol.
+In power-imbalanced situations (e.g., communities vs. corporations), the Canvas should only be used after establishing fairness safeguards.
+A crucial principle here is ensuring community veto power, which is inspired by established protocols like Free, Prior, and Informed Consent (FPIC) that are central to Indigenous rights advocacy.
 In **culturally diverse contexts**, adapt the linear steps using the [Cultural Translation Protocol](https://globalgovernanceframeworks.org/resources/cultural-translation-protocol) for relational or community-based approaches.

 While the Canvas is a new tool, it synthesizes patterns from high-stakes negotiation and systematic problem-solving methods, like those seen in South Africa's 1990s constitutional talks or Warren County's 1982 environmental justice movement.